jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month (Updated Weekly)
-1. <!-- lfm -->Loveless by My Bloody Valentine
+1. <!-- lfm -->For the first time by Black Country, New Road
-2. <!-- lfm -->Relationship of Command by At the Drive-In
+2. <!-- lfm -->Frances the Mute by The Mars Volta
-3. <!-- lfm -->Deathconsciousness by Have a Nice Life
+3. <!-- lfm -->The Great Dismal by Nothing
-4. <!-- lfm -->In Rainbows by Radiohead
+4. <!-- lfm -->Another Thought by Arthur Russell
-5. <!-- lfm -->Singularity by Jon Hopkins
+5. <!-- lfm -->The Dream Is Over by PUP
-6. <!-- lfm -->Spiderland by Slint
+6. <!-- lfm -->13 Songs by Fugazi
-7. <!-- lfm -->...I Care Because You Do by Aphex Twin
+7. <!-- lfm -->Double Negative by Low
-8. <!-- lfm -->You Won't Get What You Want by Daughters
+8. <!-- lfm -->The Lemon of Pink (Remastered) by The Books
-9. <!-- lfm -->Selected Ambient Works 85-92 by Aphex Twin
+9. <!-- lfm -->Bright Green Field by Squid
-10. <!-- lfm -->Frances the Mute by The Mars Volta
+10. <!-- lfm -->The Fallen Crimson by Envy